William Empson: Background and education

-Empson was the son of Arthur Reginald Empson of Yokefleet Hall, Yorkshire.
+Empson was the son of Arthur Reginald Empson of Yokefleet Hall, East Yorkshire.
 His mother was Laura, daughter of Richard Mickelthwait, JP, of Ardsley House, Yorkshire.
 He was a first cousin of the twins David and Richard Atcherley.
 Empson first discovered his great skill and interest in mathematics at his preparatory school.
 He won an entrance scholarship to Winchester College, where he excelled as a student and received what he later described as "a ripping education" in spite of the rather rough and abusive milieu of the school: a longstanding tradition of physical force, especially among the students, figured prominently in life at such schools.

 In 1925 Empson won a scholarship to Magdalene College, Cambridge, where he read mathematics, gaining a first for his Part I but a disappointing upper-second for his Part II.
 He then went on to pursue a second degree in English, and at the end of the first year he was offered a Bye Fellowship.
 His supervisor in mathematics, Arthur Stanley Ramsey, expressed regret at Empson's decision to pursue English rather than mathematics, since it was a discipline for which Empson showed great talent.

 I. A. Richards, the director of studies in English, recalled the genesis of Empson's first major work, Seven Types of Ambiguity, composed when Empson was not yet 22 and published when he was 24:

 At about his third visit he brought up the games of interpretation which Laura Riding and Robert Graves had been playing [in A Survey of Modernist Poetry, 1927] with the unpunctuated form of 'The expense of spirit in a waste of shame.'
 Taking the sonnet as a conjuror takes his hat, he produced an endless swarm of lively rabbits from it and ended by 'You could do that with any poetry, couldn't you?'
 This was a Godsend to a Director of Studies, so I said, 'You'd better go off and do it, hadn't you?'

 But disaster struck when a servant found condoms among Empson's possessions and claimed to have caught him in flagrante delicto with a woman.
-As a result, not only did he have his scholarship revoked, but his name was struck from the college records, he lost his prospects of a fellowship and he was banished from the city.
+As a result, not only did he have his scholarship revoked, but his name was struck from the college records, he lost his prospects of a fellowship and he was banished from the university.